junxit/us-congress-bills-116/bill.md

 >     - **(B)** distributed generation and storage technologies, and other distributed energy resources;
 >     - **(C)** electric vehicles and electric vehicle charging stations; and
 >     - **(D)** other technologies and devices that connect to the electric grid;
->   - **(2)** recommended cybersecurity features and requirements that can be used by the private sector to design and build interoperable cybersecurity features into technologies that connect to the electric grid, including networked devices and components on distribution systems; and
+>   - **(2)** recommended cybersecurity designs and technical requirements that can be used by the private sector to design and build interoperable cybersecurity features into technologies that connect to the electric grid, including networked devices and components on distribution systems; and
 >   - **(3)** technical analysis that can be used by the private sector in developing best practices for test beds and test bed methodologies that will enable reproducible testing of cybersecurity protections for information systems, electronic devices, and other relevant components, software, and hardware across test beds.
 > - **(c)** *Regulatory authority* None of the activities authorized in this section shall be construed to authorize regulatory actions.
 Additionally, the voluntary standards developed under this section shall not duplicate or conflict with mandatory reliability standards.
 >